snowflakedb/snowflake-connector-net/README.md

 <br />

-Sample code to open a connection to Snowflake:
+The following example demonstrate how to open a connection to Snowflake.
+This example uses a password for authentication.

 ```cs
 using (IDbConnection conn = new SnowflakeDbConnection())